The Deborah Marquit collection is created with a passion for playful feminine luxury that celebrates the joy and freedom of the female spirit.

 Editorial features include: Vogue, Elle, Harper’s Bazaar, InStyle, Glamour, Interview, Nylon, T, The New York Times, W Magazine, Esquire, L'Official, GQ, CR Fashionbook, Details, V Magazine, LOVE, Re-Edition, Marie Claire, I-D, Vice, The Face, Spin, Playboy, Max, Wonderland, Self Service, Vanity Fair, and Rollingstone.

 Company Slogan: Light your body, illuminate the path.

-Beginning in 1984, when it was still considered daring for a woman to reveal her bra, and when retailers offered mostly restrictive styles in utilitarian standards black, white, or beige, Deborah Marquit created the first lace bras, and briefs in fluorescent colors, to wear ironically, as a feminist fashion statement in the rebellion of the status quo.
+Beginning in 1984, when it was still considered daring to reveal a bra, retailers offered limited styles in utilitarian black, white, or beige, Deborah Marquit created the first lace bras, briefs, and garter belts in fluorescent colors to wear as an ironic fashion statement in rebellion to the status quo.

-Beginning in 1985, breaking further from tradition, Marquit expanded her collection and was the first designer to offer bras and briefs in Camouflage print, Faux Patent Leather, Denim, and Lamé foundation garments, introducing the style trends that initiated fashion into the intimate apparel marketplace.
+Beginning in 1985, Marquit expanded her collection and was the first designer to offer bras and briefs in Camouflage print, Faux Patent Leather, Denim, and Lamé, that initiated fashion and style into the intimate apparel market.